mirego/react-native-killswitch/README.md

   the correct behavior to your users.

 - `apiHost`
   The host of the killswitch back-end.
-Defaults to: `https://killswitch.mirego.com`

 - `useNativeUI`
   Use native alerts to display messages.
 Defaults to `true`